A. J. H. Latham

 Anthony John Heaton Latham (born 30 October 1940) is an economic historian at University College of Swansea.
 He has specialised in the economic history of the developing world during the establishment of the global economy, and the trading of commodities within that economy.

 Early life and family

 Anthony Latham was born in 1940 in Wigan, England, to Tom Heaton and Dorothy Latham née Williams.
 He was educated at Ashton-in-Makerfield Grammar School, and matriculated at Merton College, Oxford in 1959, but in November of the following year he took up a temporary appointment as a teacher in Salford.
 In 1961 he recommenced his studies, at the University of Birmingham.
 He married Dawn Catherine Farleigh in 1990 and in 2000, his son George was born.

 He received his BA and his PhD from the University of Birmingham in 1964 and 1970, respectively.

+He is a jazz clarinettist and contributor for Sandy Brown Jazz.

 Career

 Latham spent his academic career at the University College of Swansea from 1967.
 He has specialised in the economic history of the developing world during the establishment of the global economy, and the trading of commodities within that economy.